You are free to copy, distribute and transmit GeoGebra for non-commercial purposes (please see details below).

 - Non-commercial Use.
 We anticipate that non-commercial use will primarily involve students and teachers who may wish to use GeoGebra at home and in school or university for the purposes of their school or academic study and teaching, without intending to seek any commercial advantage or financial gain.
 This includes teachers in schools and universities where tuition fees are charged, so long as the use of GeoGebra is limited to personal or individual classroom teaching.

 - Commercial Use.
-We anticipate that commercial use will primarily involve publishers, online schools, schools or universities charging tuition or course fees where there is systematic or formal integration of GeoGebra within the curriculum, and non-profit organizations who wish to use GeoGebra to support activities that are intended toward securing a commercial advantage or the generation of revenue or monetary compensation.
+We anticipate that commercial use will primarily involve publishers, online schools, online universities and non-profit organizations who wish to use GeoGebra to support activities that are intended toward securing a commercial advantage or the generation of revenue or monetary compensation.